 - Rent compensation based on length of tenancy

-For the full requirements, please review the Tenant Assistance Policy.
+For the full requirements, please see the Tenant Assistance Policy.

 Why do we need a Tenant Assistance Policy?

-The Housing Strategy includes many actions aimed at promoting and protecting rental housing in the District, with development of a TAP being a Top 12 priority.
-Most rental apartment buildings in Saanich were built before the 1990’s, and as buildings age they become more likely to be considered for redevelopment or major renovations.
-The new policy will add protection to current renters in Saanich, as we work to encourage more rental housing development and upgrading of existing buildings.
+The Housing Strategy includes many actions aimed at promoting and protecting rental housing in Saanich, with development of a TAP being a key priority.
+Most rental apartment buildings in Saanich were built before the 1990’s, and as more buildings age they become more likely to be considered for redevelopment or major renovations.
+The TAP aims to improve housing security and help protect renters as the District of Saanich works to encourage upgrades to existing buildings and more rental housing development.

 The TAP was developed after studying similar policies in place in other municipalities and discussing options with Saanich renters, market housing organizations, and non-market housing organizations (during the fall of 2022).
 The full staff report includes more information about this process.